yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/03-configure-data-model-in-power-bi-desktop.md

 	![Picture 354](Linked_image_Files/03-configure-data-model-in-power-bi-desktop_image37.png)

 	*By default, numeric columns will summarize by summing values together.
-This default behavior is not suitable for a column like **Unit Price**, which represents a rate.
+This default behaviour is not suitable for a column like **Unit Price**, which represents a rate.
 Setting the default summarization to average will produce a meaningful result.*

 ### **Task 5: Bulk update properties**

-In this task you will update multiple columns using single bulk updates.
-You will use this approach to hide columns, and format column values.
+In this task, you will update multiple columns using single bulk updates.
+You will use this approach to hide columns and format column values.

 1. In the **Fields** pane, select the **Product | ProductKey** column.